JaberQayad/airshare/README.md

 ## 🐳 Docker Compose

-For more complex setups, use the included `docker-compose.yml`:
+For more complex setups, use the included `docker-compose.yml`.
+This configuration includes production-ready defaults like restart policies, health checks, and isolated networks.

 ```bash
 docker-compose up -d